rjonnal/ciao3/README.md

 2. Install [pypylon](https://github.com/basler/pypylon/releases/download/1.4.0/pypylon-1.4.0-cp27-cp27m-win_amd64.whl).
 First download, then use 'pip install pypylon...amd64.whl'.

+### IDS UEYE cameras

+1. Install [UEYE](https://www.ids-imaging.us/downloads.html?gad_source=1&gclid=Cj0KCQiAlsy5BhDeARIsABRc6ZtTxhOhyqbUeWjh0gVq_kP4N5pw2W3b3Ahuyl-SKVLPt5IYdxAFoVkaAi_7EALw_wcB) for your operating system.
+2. Install [pyueye](https://pypi.org/project/pyueye/) via pip: `pip install pyueye`.
+Make sure you're in the `ciao3` environment first, with `conda activate ciao3`.

-# Design considerations
+## Design considerations

-## Installing mulitple instances of CIAO
+### Installing mulitple instances of CIAO

 One probably common use case for CIAO is having multiple "installations" or "versions" of the software to, for instance, be able to run a simulator with a low resolution, computationally fast beam, and then a real hardware-based loop or wavefront sensor.
 There are many ways to do this, some of which are listed below.

 1. **Virtual environments**.
 These can be created using popular scientific Python distributions such as Anaconda or Enthought Python Distribution, or through the use of the ```virtualenv``` package.
 Advantages: the most *Pythonic* solution; enables multiple CIAOs; prevents other problems such as conflicts with pre-existing Python installations used for other purposes on the same computer.
-Disadvantages: requires moderate expertise on the topic of virtual environments; could cause major issues for novice developers.
+Disadvantages: requires management of virtual environments; requires multiple installations of Python scientific stack (numpy, scipy, etc.).

 2. **Configure once**.
 In this approach, the config file would be loaded just once and, because imported modules are objects, passed as a required parameter for instantiating any subsequent CIAO objects.
 Advantages: allows easy reconfiguration at runtime and, thus, a simple way to programatically explore parameter space; this is the approach [advocated by Python Software Foundation Fellow, Alex Martelli](https://stackoverflow.com/questions/2348927/python-single-configuration-file/2348941); avoids potential collisions of conflicting ```ciao_config.py``` files--a problem that could be extremely difficult to debug.
 Disadvantages: requires the same object to be propagated through the entire instantiation hierarchy, leading to ugly/mystifying signatures for every class's constructor.